-There are also institutional limits based on how many active awards an institution has from the CISE-MSI program as noted below:
+There are institutional limits based on how many awards an institution has from the CISE MSI program that are active at the time of the proposal submission, as noted below:

-Research Capacity Building Planning Projects (RCBP) Track: Institutions with two or more active RCBP awards are ineligible to be lead institutions for new RCBP proposals.
+Research Capacity Building Projects (RCBP): Institutions with two or more active RCBP awards are ineligible to be lead institutions for new RCBP proposals.

-Demonstration Projects (DP) Track: Institutions with two or more active DP awards are ineligible to be lead institutions in new DP proposals.
+Research Demonstration Projects (RDP): Institutions with two or more active RDP awards are ineligible to be lead institutions in new RDP proposals.

-Research Partnerships Enhancement Projects (RPEP) Track: Institutions with one or more active RPEP awards are ineligible to be lead institutions for new RPEP proposals.
+Research Partnerships Enhancement Projects (RPEP): Institutions with one or more active RPEP awards are ineligible to be lead institutions for new RPEP proposals.

-For all three Tracks, ineligible institutions are encouraged to submit to larger-budget CISE-MSI tracks as well as to the CISE programs noted in Section II of this solicitation.
+Ineligible institutions are encouraged to submit to the RPP thread as well as to the CISE programs noted in Section II of this solicitation.